-match large-community LINE
+match large-community LINE [exact-match]

 Where line can be a simple string to match, or a regular expression.
 It is very important to note that this match occurs on the entire large-community string as a whole, where each large-community is ordered from lowest to highest.
+When exact-match keyword is specified, match happen only when BGP updates have completely same large communities value specified in the large community list.

-- set large-community LARGE-COMMUNITY - set large-community LARGE-COMMUNITY LARGE-COMMUNITY - set large-community LARGE-COMMUNITY additive
+set large-community LARGE-COMMUNITY

+set large-community LARGE-COMMUNITY LARGE-COMMUNITY

+set large-community LARGE-COMMUNITY additive

 These commands are used for setting large-community values.
-The first command will overwrite any large-communities currently present.
-The second specifies two large-communities, which overwrites the current large-community list.
+The first command will overwrite any largecommunities currently present.
+The second specifies two large-communities, which overwrites the current largecommunity list.
 The third will add a large-community value without overwriting other values.
-Multiple large-community values can be specified.
+Multiple largecommunity values can be specified.